edwardyehuang/CAA/README.md

 ## Model Zoo
-Since some of the original experiments (especially for ResNet-101) are conducted a long time ago, the ckpts listed below may have been slightly different performance with paper reported.
+Since some of the original experiments (especially for ResNet-101) are conducted a long time ago, the ckpts listed below may have slightly different performance with paper reported.

 ### Pascal Context